Sarah Thomas (marathon swimmer)

 Sarah Thomas (born 1982) is an American marathon swimmer.
-She is the first person to complete four consecutive crossings of the English Channel and the first person to swim a current-neutral swim over 100 miles.
+She is the first person to complete four consecutive crossings of the English Channel and the first person to swim a current-neutral swim over 100 mi.
 She holds the world record for longest, second-, and third-longest current-neutral swims, and various other records in both fresh and salt water categories.

 Personal life and early swimming

 Thomas was swimming in a year-round swimming team by the age of ten.
-She swam in high school at the 200m and 500m freestyle, and in the mile in her senior year.
+She swam in high school at the 200 yd and 500 yd freestyle, and in the mile (1,600 m) in her senior year.
 She continued swimming while studying for a degree in political science and journalism at the University of Connecticut, but gave it up while gaining her masters in legal administration at the University of Denver.
 She took up swimming again and joined a Masters swim team after graduating.

 In August 2007 Thomas made her first long swim, the annual 10 km Horsetooth Open Water Swim at Horsetooth Reservoir, near Fort Collins, Colorado, over 5,400 ft above sea level.
-She finished second in the women's and the fifth overall, in 2 hrs 39 mins 8 sec.
+She finished second in the women's and the fifth overall, in 2 hours 39 minutes 8 seconds.
 Speaking over her first open water race experience, she has said, "I got out of the water, and I was fighting back tears because I loved it so much."

 She works as a recruiter for a health care company, and lives in Conifer, Colorado with her husband.